bailey27/cppcryptfs/README.md

 There is also a settings tab.

-Changing values on the settings page affects all filesystems that are subsequently mounted.
+Changing values on the settings tab affects all filesystems that are subsequently mounted.
 Any filesystems that are already mounted will not be affected.

 The settings tab has the following setings: